DanniZhang0316/NLP_COVID-19-Open-Research-Dataset/README.md

 This project analyzes open-access COVID-19 research papers to identify, cluster, and track major research themes and their evolution across decades.
 It uses semantic embeddings and unsupervised learning to group papers based on abstract meaning rather than keyword frequency.

 ## Dataset Overview
-The CORD-19 dataset is a large open-access collection of scientific publications related to the COVID-19 pandemic.
+The [CORD-19 Dataset](https://www.kaggle.com/datasets/allen-institute-for-ai/CORD-19-research-challenge) is a large open-access collection of scientific publications related to the COVID-19 pandemic.
 It is curated by the Allen Institute for natural language processing challenges on Kaggle.
 The file metadata.csv contains over one million records and includes 19 variables that describe essential article information, such as titles, abstracts, author names, publication dates, and source details.

 ## Methods